-The Vietnam Museum of Ethnology is a museum that is committed to conserving and appreciating the cultural diversity that can be found throughout Vietnam.
-It is situated in Hanoi.
+The Vietnam Museum of Ethnology situated in the capital city of Hanoi, is a museum that is committed to conserving and appreciating the cultural diversity that can be found throughout Vietnam.
 The displays in the museum give visitors a well-rounded education on the numerous cultural practises and historical customs that are unique to the nation’s several distinct ethnic groups.

 The outdoor display of traditional homes is without a doubt one of the most eye-catching parts of the collection at the Vietnam Museum of Ethnology.
 Visitors will have a one-of-a-kind opportunity to get an up-close look at the architecture and style of traditional houses from Vietnam’s various ethnic groups thanks to an exhibit that features examples of such houses from each of those groups.